usefulio/meteor-emails-collection/Readme.md

 function () {
-    var email = this.email; // The email being processed, same as the first argument. var controller = this.controller; // The controller processing this email
-    // TODO: the this context should provide access to helpers var name = this.get('name', email.toId); // example of a helper }
+    var email = this.email; // The email being processed, same as the first argument. var controller = this.controller; // The controller processing this email var name = this.get('name', email.toId); // example of a helper }
 ```